dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ## Documentation Generators

-Automatic documentation generators scan your files and output a structured format, that is easy to either use directly or be passed to another tool.
-Some create markdown, some create json objects.
+Automatic documentation generators scan your files and output a structured format.
+This is easy to either render or pass on to another tool.
+Some create markdown, some create html pages.

 ### Vuedoc